top of page

 When is the Peabody Gate open?

 The gate at the top of the site is opened for access for all members on the 1st and 2nd Saturday and the 3rd Thursday of each month between 10:00 and 12:00.
 Members should schedule deliveries of large items or bulk orders of compost and topsoil during these times.
-If it is essential for a member to gain access through the gate at other times this must be agreed with the Site Officer and an administration fee of £10 will be charged, Contact the Site Officer via site.rosendaleallotments@btconnect.com to discuss, giving at least one week notice.

 When does manure get delivered?